Matti Caspi: Music career

-Over the next few decades, Caspi had a prolific musical career, released dozens of records and collaborated with some of the biggest and most well known Israeli artists of the time: Shlomo Gronich, Ehud Manor, Yehudit Ravitz, and Shalom Hanoch.

-He has released several more albums, of which the latest is Like in a Dance, released in 2017.
+Over the next few decades, Caspi released dozens of records and collaborated with some of the most well-known Israeli artists of the time: Shlomo Gronich, Ehud Manor, Yehudit Ravitz, and Shalom Hanoch, among others.
+His last album, Like in a Dance, came out in 2017.

-Caspi has released close to 1,000 songs, both remakes of older songs and his original creations.
-His musical style is well known, especially for his harmony and popular writing style.
+Caspi released close to 1,000 songs, both remakes of older songs and original creations.
 Musicologist Tsippi Fleischer said:

 "He is the genius among his fellow artists, he set an important milestone in the history of the music of the world.
 Caspi has invented his own new musical language.
 As I sit and analyze his harmonies I find myself amazed all over again each time.
 The fact that he functions as the performer, arranger and conductor has formed a certain reservedness and introversion, but the truth is that he is a musical wild man.
 He is the one who promoted sophistication and western standards to the region."

-With some Israeli artists (chiefly Riki Gal), he not only took on the role of composer, but also of the producer.
-For Riki's 1996 album Ohevet otcha yoter (I Love You More), he took responsibility for complete production and also songwriting.
-At least once, at the 1976 Eurovision Song Contest, he also served as a conductor, leading the Netherlands' Metropole Orkest in his composition "Emor Shalom", performed by Chocolate, Menta, Mastik and also arranged by Caspi.
+He wrote lyrics for other Israeli artists and in some cases even worked as a producer, as he did for Riki Gal in 1996, both writing the songs and producing her album Ohevet otcha yoter (I Love You More).
+At the 1976 Eurovision Song Contest, he also served as a conductor, leading the Netherlands' Metropole Orkest in his composition "Emor Shalom", performed by Chocolate, Menta, Mastik, which he also arranged.

+Personal life

+Matityahu (Matti) Caspi was born in Kibbutz Hanita, Israel on 30 November 1949, and was of Romanian-Bessarabian ancestry.
+He studied piano at the conservatory in Nahariya.

+After his military service, he married Galia Superstein, whom he divorced in less than a year.
+In 1972, he met actress (Patty) Doreen Lubetzky.
+They married three years later and had two children, Brit (born 1981) and Bar (born 1985).